alexafirssoff/openhelos/README.md

 This will execute a predefined setup for both the clusterer and morphemiser.
 See `experiment_setup/` and `datasets/` to modify inputs and parameters.

+🚨 The current calculation of metrics presented in .csv files such as F1 and precision for HELOS is incorrect — this is a bug that we will fix soon.
+The calculation for the publication was done manually; please refer to the actual morpheme segmentation for guidance.

 ### 3. Run clusterer

 ```bash